 In most phenomena where oscillations are present, we can establish a three-model hierarchy: (i) the model parameterized by the oscillation period, (ii) the limit model and (iii) the Two-Scale model, possibly with its corrector.
 In a context where one wishes to simulate such a phenomenon where the oscillation period is small and where the oscillation amplitude is not small, it is important to have numerical methods based on an approximation of the Two-Scale model.
 If the oscillation period varies significantly over the domain of simulation, it is important to have numerical methods that approximate properly and effectively the model parameterized by the oscillation period and the Two-Scale model.
-Implemented Two-Scale Numerical Methods (for instance by Frénod et al. [36]) are based on the numerical approximation of the Two-Scale model.
+Implemented Two-Scale Numerical Methods (for instance by Frénod et al. [30]) are based on the numerical approximation of the Two-Scale model.
 These are called of order 0.
 A Two-Scale Numerical Method is called of order 1 if it incorporates information from the corrector and from the equation to which this corrector is a solution.
-If the oscillation period varies between very small values and values of order 1 or TSAPS) with the property being able to preserve the asymptotics between the model parameterized by the oscillation period and the Two-Scale solution period and the Two-Scale model is and the Two-Scale numerical schemes (Two-Scale Asymptotic Preserving Schemes of order 1 or TSAPS) with the property being able to preserve the asymptotics between the model parameterized by the oscillation period and the Two-Scale model with its corrector.
-A first work in this direction has been initiated by Crouseilles et al. [32].
+If the oscillation period varies between very small values and values of order 1 or TSAPS) with the property of being able to preserve the asymptotics between the model parameterized by the oscillation period and the Two-Scale solution period and the Two-Scale model with its corrector.
+A first work in this direction has been initiated by Crouseilles et al. [28].